Its-A-Mia/SunsetSurfer/README.md

-Recreation of https://checkboxrace.com/ using react
+Recreation of https://checkboxrace.com/ using React